 Holly Welch Stubbing, Lead Instructor

 Holly Welch Stubbing is an outstanding leader and change-maker, who is actively engaged and well-known to the Charlotte-area nonprofit community.
 Holly is also a nationally-recognized advocate for the nonprofit sector and serves or has served on key public policy committees representing nonprofits and philanthropy on the Hill.
-Wake Forest is pleased to announce that Holly will join course leadership for the refreshed Nonprofit Essentials course beginning Fall 2020.

 Holly Welch Stubbing serves as Executive Vice President & In-House Counsel at Foundation For The Carolinas and leads the Foundation’s advancement and legal affairs functions and oversees the Foundation’s investment portfolio.
 She is also currently serving as Acting CEO of E4E Relief™, a national leader in employee disaster and hardship relief programs for global corporations.